MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know the first computer bug was actually a real bug?
-In 1947, Grace Hopper, a computing pioneer, documented the first actual computer "bug" when a moth got trapped in the computer she was working on, causing it to malfunction.
-Thus, the term "debugging" the system was born!
+Did you know that the first ever computer bug was an actual bug?
+While working on the Mark II computer in 1947, engineers from Harvard University discovered a moth that had short-circuited the computer.
+The moth was taped into their logbook and the term 'debugging' was born, referring to the process of removing errors from code.